Skip to Content

 Tuck away durable snacks like granola bars, trail mix or oatmeal.
 Don’t worry about packing enough to last your whole trip.
 Just bring a few to tide you over until you explore the local grocery store.

-For a complete checklist of the essentials you’ll need, download a free printable mission trip packing list here.
+For a complete checklist of what to pack for a mission trip, download a free printable mission trip packing list here.

 Back to top